jcgilb/airbnb-clone/README.md

 ***
 [USER STORIES](https://github.com/jcgilb/Capstone-project/wiki/User-Stories)

-Descriptions of the "Experiences" and "Bookings" features as they are perceived as the application's user.
+Descriptions of the "Experiences" and "Bookings" features as they are perceived by the application's user.

 ***
 [WIREFRAMES](https://github.com/jcgilb/Capstone-project/wiki/Wireframes)